 The wired connection is faster

-I know this is a post about wifi, but many dorm rooms and libraries have access to wired internet, and I take advantage of this whenever I can.
-My desktop computer is connected to the wired internet connection in my room and I never have to worry about a wifi outage ruining my plans for homework, though I do still have to worry about power outages- read more about dealing with power outages here.
-If you’re wondering why I brought a desktop computer to college, you can read my post on it here.
+I know this is a post about wifi, but many dorm rooms and libraries have access to wired internet.
+I take advantage of this whenever I can.
+My desktop computer is connected to the wired internet connection in my room and I never have to worry about a wifi outage ruining my plans for homework, though I do still have to worry about power outages.

 You can register wireless devices

 Have a wireless printer, game console, Amazon Echo, or other wireless device?
 Many schools have a website for students to register their devices so they can connect them to the school network.
-My school’s website requires students to enter the MAC address of their device and register it with their student account, connecting the device to the unsecured network.
-There is a limit of five devices that can be registered at once, but I have never had to worry about hitting that.
-Read more about the Amazon Echo in my review here.
+My school’s website requires students to enter the MAC address of their device and register it with their student account.
+After that, they can connect the device to the unsecured network.
+There is a limit of five devices that can be registered at once, but I have never worried about that.

 Some websites and softwares require specific networks

 Some websites and softwares may only be accessible to students connected to their college wifi.
-Some examples include student directory, database tools, and others.
+Examples include student directory, database tools, and others.
 The library may also have their own services available exclusively on the wifi network.
 I recommend taking note of which services require campus wifi connection so you aren’t surprised when working off campus.
-Read more about online services from campus libraries here.

 Buses have wifi too

-One of the things that helped me tremendously when I had to travel to the satellite campus for a class was that the buses had wifi that was reliable, which helped pass the time during the drive.
+One of the things that helped when I had to travel to the satellite campus for a class was that the buses had wifi that was reliable.
 It’s great for doing last minute reading or for checking social media.
 Because it is unsecured, I would be careful and not send any sensitive information.
-Read more about learning to use the bus system here.

 Learn basic troubleshooting

-I am always happy to be tech support for my friends when they have wifi issues, but many problems can be solved in thirty seconds or less.
-I recommend that students learn how to connect and disconnect from networks, how to do manual restarts on devices, learn how to clear cookies, and similar.
-I wrote a post on ten tech skills every college student needs here.
+I am always happy to be tech support for my friends when they have wifi issues.
+However, many problems can be solved in thirty seconds or less.
+Students need to learn how to connect and disconnect from networks, how to do manual restarts on devices, learn how to clear cookies, and similar.

 Take note of the internet service provider